War: Tracking the Threat of War with Iran

 experts believe, a goal of acquiring nuclear weapons, has worried

-Who would go to war with
+Who would go to war with Iran, and

-war with Iran in the near future:
+Iran in the near future:

-its traditional allies (Britain, France,
+its traditional allies (Britain, France, Germany, etc.) are

-especially given the tense relationship Iran has with most Western nations since the
+tense relationship Iran has with most Western nations since the

 Iranian Revolution of the late 1970s.
 Ever since President Bush

-declared that Iran was part of an
+declared that Iran was part of an "Axis of Evil," the threat of

-that the election of Donald Trump as President of the United States has increased the risk
+Trump as President of the United States has increased the risk

-of war between Iran and the
+of war between Iran and the U.S.

-toward Israel and the Jewish people, and Iranian politicians
+Israel and the Jewish people, and Iranian politicians

 frequenlty state that they believe Israel should exist.
 In